jroettenbacher/phd_base/docs/processing.rst

 - To avoid a floating point error when running ecrad, run ``create_practical.sh`` from the ecrad ``practical`` folder in the directory of the ecRad executable once.
 Somehow the data link is needed to avoid this error. (for version 1.4.1)
 - changing the verbosity in the namelist files causes an floating point error (for version 1.4.1)
 - decided to use ecRad version 1.5.0 for PhD

+*Thoughts on the solar zenith angle:*

+The ultimate goal is to compare irradiances measured by aircraft with the ones simulated by ecRad.
+A big influence on these irradiances in the Arctic is the solar zenith angle or the cosine thereof.
+In principle we search for the closest IFS grid point and use this data as input to ecRad.
+However, for the calculation of the solar zenith angle we should not use the latitude and longitude value of the grid point as these are probably slightly off of the values recorded by the aircraft.
+This slight offset in position between aircraft and grid point can cause a big difference in solar zenith angle and thus in the simulated irradiances.
+To avoid additional uncertainty we therefore calculate the solar zenith angle using the latitude and longitude value of the aircraft.
+As we compare minutely simulations to minutely averages of the measured data, we also take the minutely mean of the BAHAMAS data to get the aircraft's location.

 **Folder Structure**